 I hated gym class in high school.
 Some saw it as an easy credit; I saw it as literal hell.
 There were some aspects I liked.
 Badminton was always fun and I wasn’t actually terrible at it.
 The days we had to run the mile though?
 Seriously?
 AN ENTIRE MILE?!
 No sane person would ever want to run that far.
 I would begrudgingly do it, mainly because I didn’t have a choice, but there was a lot of walking and grumbling involved.

 Now?
-Lately I’ve been walking/running a minimum of 5k roughly three times a week.
-I have been participating in races (real and virtual) for over a year now and actually find running to be relaxing and enjoyable.
+Lately, I’ve been walking/running a minimum of 5k roughly three times a week.
+I have been participating in races (real and virtual) for over two years now and actually find running to be relaxing and enjoyable.
+I even have some PB’s (personal bests)!
 I will share a picture on social media if it’s a virtual 5k and I earn a medal.
-Part of that reason is because the medals are just awesome, but another part of that is because I am proud of what I just did.
+Part of that reason is that the medals are just awesome, but another part of that is because I am proud of what I just did.
 I’ll sometimes even post if I’m just really feeling great after my run!

-This isn’t just about running.
+This isn’t just about running, though.
 This is about every type of workout.
-This is about when I did Aerial Hoop and during the first class I couldn’t even get into the hoop, much less do any of the moves.
+This is about when I did Aerial Hoop and during the first class, I couldn’t even get into the hoop, much less do any of the moves.
 You bet I’m going to be posting pictures of what I was able to do as the classes (and I) progressed.
-It was a huge accomplishment and I was proud when I could finally get into the hoop and learn some of the moves.
+It was a huge accomplishment and I was proud when I could finally get in the hoop and learn some of the moves.

 I was proud when I had a really hard workout at Orangetheory Fitness and yet my heart rate didn’t go as high as it did in the past, or I was able to do more reps before I needed to take a break.